joelchrono12/joelchrono12.ml/_posts/2025-02-14-laptop-gaming.md

 However, ever since the days I only used Windows, my biggest collection has been on Epic Games, because the games are free!

 A while back I remember using [legendary](https://github.com/derrod/legendary), a super neat terminal tool to launch games from Epic on Linux, but [Heroic](https://heroicgameslauncher.com/) has proven to be a great alternative with a GUI that really manages to just add that extra bit of flare to the mix.
 I also installed it via Flatpak and it also works really well out of the box.
 Not only does it connect to my Epic account, it also works with [GOG](https://gog.com) super well, even having support for its achievements!
 Something I didn't even know until [@amin](https://benjaminhollon.com) pointed it out ot me.
-He uses Lutris and only plays DRM-Free games from GOG, and his setup is so much more crazier and custom than mine, so, consider this my public request for a blog post about it.
+He uses Lutris and only plays DRM-Free games from GOG, and his setup is so much more crazier and custom than mine, so, ~~consider this my public request for a blog post about it~~ [go check it out!](https://benjaminhollon.com/musings/managing-my-game-saves-with-enevironment-variables/)

-## Final thougts
+## Final thoughts

 Of course, I have been playing on computers since forever, Minecraft is there, my first time playing Into The Breach too, and FTL is something I will return to someday as well, but I don't know, the act of playing non-pixelart games and doing so with a controller instead of a keyboard, does change my perception somewhat.